-Importance of swimming performance on survival is generally applicable to all hatched fish across life stages and sexes.
+Importance of swimming performance on survival is generally applicable to all hatched fish across life stages and sexes and to other taxa that rely on swimming to support vital behaviours.

-Reduced swimming performance is likely to affect essential endpoints such as predator avoidance, feeding behaviour and reproduction.
+Reduced swimming performance is likely to affect essential endpoints such as predator avoidance, feeding behaviour and reproduction in taxa that rely on swimming to support these vital behaviours.
 These parameters are biologically plausible to affect survival, especially in a non-laboratory environment where food is scarce and predators are abundant.